dooco/edwinaz/README.md

   Vendor | View recent orders received| 3 | 4 | No |
   Admin | Order analysis | 3 | 3 | No |

+#### **Importance v Viablle Trade-Offs**
+Plotting the importance against the viability of each feature the most important features are identified and given the attention to be completed.
+Due to time limitations all of the desired features will not be met and working towards a minimum viable product the features given a Yes in column 4 will be given priority to be implemented.

 #### **Functional requirements**
   - To be able to login and logout